DashikiBulbasaur/simple_chat_server/README.md

 crate for Rust.
 Instead of jumping straight to working with the web frameworks, I wanted to gain a deeper understanding of asynchronous programming first so that I'd have a good foundation when working with the backend frameworks.

-All that to say that I learned a lot about asynchronous programming, and after this project I wanna move on to organically making a simple chat web client that I can host on my vscode using port forwarding.
+All that to say that I learned a lot about asynchronous programming, and after this project I wanna move on to organically making a simple chat web client.